c-blake/bu/doc/tw.md

 Usage (***NOT*** a `cligen` utility)
 -----

+With no argument, this roughly reproduces what many VTXXX compatible terminals can do with `printf '\e[?7l'; command; printf '\e[?7h'`:
 ```sh
 $ input-generator|tw
 ```

-Optionally you can pass a first argument which is an integer number of rows to limit wrapping to.
+Unlike the VTXXX approach, though, with `tw` you can optionally pass a first argument which is an integer number of rows to limit wrapping to.
 For the motivating compiler example, this can be useful:[^1]
 ```sh
 $ pd -w|tw 2
 ```